Tax & Estate Planning

 As a consequence of increasing property prices more people than before have found themselves being caught liable to Inheritance Tax.
-If your estate is over the inheritance tax allowance (currently £325,000) when you die, it will be subject to a tax, known as inheritance tax.
+If your estate is over the inheritance tax allowance (currently £325,000) when you die, it will be subject to a tax, known as Inheritance Tax (IHT).

-There are a wide range of investment products which are acceptable to HM Revenue and Customs and which enable investors to reduce their potential liability to either income tax or inheritance tax or both.
+There is a wide range of investment products which are acceptable to HM Revenue and Customs and which enable investors to reduce their potential liability to either income tax or IHT or both.

-Pension scheme members can also reduce their family's liability to inheritance tax on the value of the member's death benefits by arranging spousal bypass trusts.
+Pension scheme members can also reduce their family's liability to IHT on the value of the member's death benefits by arranging spousal bypass trusts.

-Ultimately, financial planning will focus on what happens to the estate when you are no longer around, we can help by talking to you about the importance of making a will and the basics of inheritance tax.
-Should you then wish to find out more about estate planning and inheritance tax we can arrange an initial discussion.
+Ultimately, financial planning will focus on what happens to the estate when you are no longer around, we can help by talking to you about the importance of making a will and the basics of IHT.
+Should you then wish to find out more about estate planning and IHT we can arrange an initial discussion.

 Investments which form part of a deceased's estate are re-valued at the date of death, so if they are sold there will be no capital gains tax to pay on any profits.